perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 cause the entire `$hunk` rule to fail immediately, *and* would also cause the `$file` rule that invoked it to fail immediately.

-So, in general, a `<commit>` means: âAt this point I'm committed to this way of completing the current match -- give up all attempts at matching anything if the matching process fails at this pointâ.
+So, in general, a `<commit>` means: “At this point I'm committed to this way of completing the current match -- give up all attempts at matching anything if the matching process fails at this point”.

 ------------------------------------------------------------------------